stkurpe/AmyloGramPy/README.md

 overlapping 6-mers, each 6-mer is resolved by array lookup, and the final protein probability is the maximum window probability.

-The CLI uses a streaming rolling-code implementation, so it does not allocate the full list of 6-mer windows for each protein.
-FASTA records are cleaned once by the parser and then predicted through a clean-sequence fast path.

 ## Predict A FASTA

 ```bash